starbunn/dotfiles-old/revert-commit.md

 # Reverting Commits.

-Incase you accidentally uploaded Poersonal Information to your github repository, or you just want to remove a commit, there is two options:
+Incase you accidentally uploaded Personal Information to your github repository, or you just want to remove a commit, there is two options:

 - [Remove ***FOREVER***](remove-forever).
 - [Remove](#remove-only).